TristanRobitaille/engsci-thesis/readme.md

 #### LaTeX
 To compile LaTeX documents, install `latexml`, `texlive` and `biber`: `brew install latexml texlive biber`.\
 You'll also need the Python package `SciencePlots` to export plots used in the thesis.
 Install it with: `python -m pip install git+https://github.com/garrettj403/SciencePlots.git`\
 I recommend using the `LaTeX Workshop` extension in VSCode.
+You can also compile the PDF from the Terminal: `latexmk <filepath>.tex`.

 ## Map
 In this repository, you will find most files for this thesis.\